qsideinstitute/federal-criminal-sentencing/master.md

 combined, using a table, to determine the recommended range of the sentence.

-The variable `criminal_history` is coded as a value 1–6, with 1 including a defendant with at most one conviction, where that conviction resulted in a sentence of less than 60 days.
+The variable `criminal_history` is coded as a value 1–6.
 Prior convictions are assigned “points,” depending on the number of prior convictions, length(s) of sentence(s), and whether or not past crimes involved violence.
 The points are then summed and translated into a “criminal history category,” represented by the `criminal_history` values 1 through 6.
+A value of 1, for example, would refer to a defendant with at most one conviction, where that conviction resulted in a sentence of less than 60 days.
 As an additional example, a defendant who has three prior convictions with sentences of over 13 months and two with sentences between 2 and 13 months would be assigned a total of 13 points, yielding the criminal history category 6.
 With only one prior conviction of each type, the category would be 3.
 The calculation is not quite this simple, with many adjustments and some types of convictions and very old convictions being ignored.

 The variable `all_adjustments` is a rating of the offense level (how severe the crime is) with adjustments (added considerations that call